liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/01-getting-started.markdown

     ![Figure 8: This form contains each of your selections from the previous steps.
 Make any changes you want, then click *Create Environment*.](../../images-dxp/lcs-onboarding-07.png)

-After creating your environment, the wizard presents you with a screen that lets you download the LCS Client app, download the environment's token file, and go to your project's dashboard in LCS.
+After creating your environment, the wizard presents you with a screen that lets you download the LCS client app, download the environment's token file, and go to your project's dashboard in LCS.
 Before registering a server in your new environment, however, you must complete the [preconfiguration steps](https://customer.liferay.com/documentation/7.1/deploy/-/official_documentation/deployment/lcs-preconfiguration)